 One of the biggest limitations of the RD design is that it is applicable under only a very narrow set of (quasi-)experimental conditions.
-In addition to the existence of a treatment assignment mechanism that can be predicted by a threshold value of another covariate, there are a number of settings in which the identification strategy of RD fails.
-Fortunately, because the identification strategy is so transparent, there are many well-documented methods available for investigating the internal validity of a given RD design.

 In addition to the small standard errors and p-values (< 0.002) reported in Section 4, a number of other indicators suggest this study has avoided the biggest potential pitfalls of the RD method.
-First, recall the main assumption of RD is that the treatment effect is the only discontinuity in an otherwise smooth functional form describing the relationship between the running variable and the outcome.
+First, the main assumption of RD is that the treatment effect is the only discontinuity in an otherwise smooth functional form describing the relationship between the running variable and the outcome.
 Figure 2 demonstrates this fact visually.
 The strength of this assumption is further supported by the fact that Figure 2 shows a nearly flat response in the y-axis, and also that each of the four RD models fails to reject the null hypothesis that the coefficient on year-built is zero.
 These results suggest that apart from treatment itself, there is hardly any quantifiable relationship at all between the property built-year and eviction rates.
-Intuitively this makes sense because other than qualifying for rent control, it is hard to imagine how or why a property being built before or after 1980 should have any effect on the rate at which eviction notices are filed there.
-There are a few notable exceptions of course that are worth mentioning.
-It is entirely plausible that older properties are more likely to require significant capital improvements or demolition, both of which would be grounds for eviction.
-Were this the case, however, we would expect to see a negative coefficient on the built-year as well as a generally negative slope in Figure 2.
-It is also possible, as posited earlier, that older properties are more likely to have longer-tenured residents whose potential evictions would be more valuable to a landlord seeking to cut rent control losses via vacancy decontrol.
-Were they available, disaggregate rental prices and tenancy durations would certainly allow for more accurate estimates of this effect.
-With that being said, in both of these cases, one would expect to see either a negative coefficient on built-year in the RD models or a generally negative slope in Figure 2 if a measurable effect existed.
-Instead, it appears that apart from the treatment effect itself the relationship between built-year and eviction rates is effectively random.
+It appears that apart from the treatment effect itself the relationship between built-year and eviction rates is effectively random.
 Although RD does not require that the running variable be uncorrelated with the outcome (just that the relationship is smooth and continuous), the fact that in this study the treatment assignment itself seems to be the only channel through which variation in eviction rates is related to the property built-year significantly strengthens the case for a causal interpretation.